November

 18th November 1978 the Jonestown Massacre

 Today we lament the tragic “revolutionary suicides” in Jonestown, Guyana of over 900 brainwashed victims of the Reverend Jim Jones’s Peoples Temple.
-Originally based in San Francisco, the enigmatic, almost rock star-like Jones had for decades held his dysfunctional congregation … Continue reading
+Originally based in San Francisco, the enigmatic, almost rock star-like Jones had for decades held his dysfunctional … Continue reading

 19th November 1915 the Death of Joe Hill